-3. Initial Funding
+3. Initial Trust funding and Trust funding

-The Trust was funded approximately \$133.9 million of cash contributed by TK Holdings, Inc. and Affiliated Debtors, including Participating Original Equipment Manufacturers (POEM) assets, pursuant to the Plan and related court approved agreements.
-POEM assets contributed to the Trust were \$10.5 million.
+The Trust was initially funded with \$133,906,272 of cash contributed by TK Holdings, Inc. and Affiliated Debtors, including Participating Original Equipment Manufacturers (POEM) assets, pursuant to the Plan and related court approved agreements.
+In 2019, the Trust was funded with additional cash contributions of \$34,677,589 including POEM assets.
+As part of the initial Trust funding, POEM assets contributed to the Trust were \$10,500,000.
+In 2019, additional POEM contributions of \$9,750,310 were made.
 POEM assets are available to the Trust to secure contribution obligations of the POEM in satisfaction of POEM claims and POEM expenses.
 For the year ended December 31, 2018, the only POEM party was Honda/Acura.
+In 2019, Nissan timely notified the Trust and elected to comply with the POEM provisions set forth in the Plan and related court approved agreements.
+In 2019, Nissan contributed \$323,929 to the Trust as Nissan POEM assets.
+Nissan POEM assets are available to the Trust to secure future obligations of Nissan.